MicrosoftEdge/MSEdgeExplainers/Accessibility/CaretBrowsing/explainer.md

 ![Visual sample of using caret browsing to explore Wikipedia front page](CB_Example.gif)

 ### Current problems:
 Today Chromium users can download Caret Browsing extension from the Chrome Web Store.
-The are two problems with this approach:
+There are two problems with this approach:

 * Extensions might be blocked in a work environment due to enterprise policies.
 See [Issue 611798] (https://crbug.com/611798);
 * Extensions might not be available in "Incognito" tabs, or when Guest profile is used;